vjlab/resources/about-our-hpc.md

 bash
 ```

 And you can continue from there.
+Currently, I've set up the HPC to be a purely production-level computation machine, so you can only (and need only) run large computational runs, such as for RAXML and BEAST, on it.
+As such, you should only need to interact with it via the command line.

 ## Software, and Using the Command Line